 The second stage of the mindfulness of breathing practice is similar to the first, but instead of counting the out-breaths, as we do in stage one, we count the in-breaths.
-This subtly changes our experience, as you’ll see.
+This subtly changes our experience, bringing more energy and alertness into our experience, as you’ll see.

 Set up your posture, as described in the posture guidelines, allowing the body to relax as much as possible while maintaining a sense of dignity in the way you sit.

 Then, spend a few minutes doing the first stage of the practice, counting after each out-breath in cycles of one to ten.
+Notice that each out-breath is accompanied by a sense of the body relaxing, softening, and letting go.
+In time you’ll notice that it also has a calming effect on the mind.
 (If you haven’t done the first stage of the practice, then we strongly recommend that you go back and review that section before trying it).
 When you feel you’ve begun to calm your mind down a little, move on to the second stage of the practice.

 In the second stage of the practice we continue to count in cycles of ten breaths, the difference being that this time we count just before each inhalation.